DanielKrawisz/Entropy/entropy.md

 When entropy was first described, physicists inferred its existence but did not understand what it was.
 Plank, for example, believed that entropy was a fundamental quantity like energy that would eventually be observed directly.
 However, he was disappointed when Boltzman was able to explain it as emerging out of statistical mechanics because he wanted to be working on fundamental laws, not emergent quantities.
 Before Boltzman's work, physicists did not understand entropy as relating to disorder.
 Instead, entropy was understood as a quantity whose increase expressed irreversibility in physics.

-Thus the second law of thermodynamics, despite being an important principle, is not a real law of physics but was promoted to one due to a mistaken understanding of entropy as an emprical rather than a theoretical concept.
-The second law of thermodynamics resembles praxeology more than it resembles other laws of physics because they both have to do with laws about ideal things like value that we ascribe to the world but cannot observe.
+The second law of thermodynamics is certainly a deep and important principle that is at the heart of everything in our experience, but it is not a law of physics in the ordinary sense.
+It is closer in character to something like praxeology than to other laws of physics because it has to do with ideal things like value that we ascribe to the world but cannot observe.

-## Entropy and Life
+## Entropy as the Foundation of Thermodynamics

-Many processes, an in particular the evolution of life, appear to contradict the idea that there is always a tendency toward more disorder.

-Consider a lion.
-The lion is a very ordered system.
-Or is it?
-The whole lion system is not merely the body of the lion but also the zebras that it eats.
-Without them, the lion system could not stay ordered.
-Thus, a lion maintains its own order but destroys the order of many zebras.
-In the net, the lion system maintains order inside its own body by creating a great deal more disorder outside its body.
-All life works this way.

-If you consider that all life is driven by the fire in the sun, the total entropy being created there is enormous in comparison to anything going on on the Earth.

-## Temperature
+### Temperature vs. Heat

-Temperature was originally defined in terms of thermometers in which fluides could be observed to expand and contract in response to hot and cold.
-Once temperature could be measuered, it became possible to understand heat as a kind of enerrgy and to distinguish between heat and temperature.
-Formerly, it was assumed that temperature was a measure of the internal heat of a body, but this is not so.
-Different substances have different heat capacities, which means that different amounts of heat energy can be absorbed or released by them to change their temperatures by the same amount.
+Early researches into thermodynammics concerned questions about the nature of hot and cold.
+Since antiquity, some people had understood that a fluid changes volume in response to heat.
+This observation was the basis for the first thermomenters.
+Originally, *degree* referred to an arbitrary line that was drawn on the device because no one knew what temperature was actually measuring, although it was understood that different thermometers could be calibrated with respect to one another and thus were all measuring the same thing.

+But what was that thing?
+Are hot and cold different substances, or is cold merely the absence of hot?
+Is heat a substance in its own right or is it a kind of motion?
+These questions were resolved with an experiment that showed that water could be brought to a boil with friction alone.
+In other words, an unlimited quantity of heat could be produced from motion, and thus it appeared that heat merely was motion.

+Understanding the connection between heat and motion made it possible to produce heat in specific amounts whose effects could be tested on different kinds of matter.
+This made it obvious that temperature did not measure heat.
+Instead, every substance has its own heat capacity, which is an amount of heat required to raise a given mass of the substance one degree of temperature.

 But if temperature is not a measure of heat, what is it measuring?
-Certain ideal substances could have a formula for temperature asscribed to them.
-For ideal gasses, temperature is proportional to the average kinetic energy of a particle in the gas.
-This formula explains the heat capacity of gasses in terms of their molecular composition.
-In particular, some gasses store potential energy as well as kinetic energy.
-In general, gasses with more complex molecules will store more average potential energy than gasses with less complex molecules.
-Even though real gasses are not ideal, the ideal gas analysis explains why carbon dioxide is a stronger greenhouse gas than oxygen, and why methane is stronger than carbon dioxide.
-Stronger greenhouse gasses store more energy at a given temperature than weaker gasses, and are thus at a higher temperature when they radiate the same amount energy into space that they absorb from the sun.

-For more general sysetms, it is hard to define exactly what temperature is measuring.
+### Temperature in Terms of Entropy

 The zeroth law of thermodynamics, which was added later, states

 0. **Bodies that are in thermal equilibrium with one another have the same temperature.**